ibm-cloud-docs/vpc/block_storage_vpc_expandable_volumes.md

 # Expanding block storage volume capacity (Beta)
 {: #expanding-block-storage-volumes}

 For {{site.data.keyword.block_storage_is_short}} volumes you create and attach to a virtual server instance on Gen 2 Compute resources, you can expand the size of your data volumes.
-You indicate capacity in GB increments up to 16 TB capacity, depending on your volume profile.
+You indicate capacity in GB increments up to 16,000 GB capacity, depending on your volume profile.
 This process doesn't require you to perform manual steps; for example, you don't have to migrate your data to a larger volume.
 There's no outage or lack of access to the storage while the volume is being resized.
 {:shortdesc}

 Billing for the volume is automatically updated to add the pro-rated difference of the new price to the current billing cycle.
 The new full amount is then billed in the next billing cycle.